WSU-kduncan/cs2900-eording/project1.md

  The ISO package was then installed

  Then, I went to my VM's view settings and enabled full screen mode.

+I installed Ubuntu on my VM.
+I went and downloaded the ISO for it and then once

+I open my VM for the first time, it was ready to be installed.
+If I want it detached

+I simply just remove it from my disk in the VM settings.

 ## Part 2